 '''

-1 // Java
+// Java

-2 org.omg.PortableServer.POA poa = impl.default_POA();
+org.omg.PortableServer.POA poa = impl.default_POA();

-3 byte[] id = poa.servant_to_id(impl);
+byte[] id = poa.servant_to_id(impl);

-4 poa.deactivate_object(id);
+poa.deactivate_object(id);

 '''

-Transient and Persistent Objects
+Transient and persistent objects

 A POA has either the TRANSIENT or the PERSISTENT policy value.
 A transient POA generates transient object references.
 A transient object reference remains functional only for as long as its POA remains in existence.
-Once the POA for a transient reference is destroyed, the reference becomes permanently non-functional and client requests on such a reference raise either OBJECT_NOT_EXIST or TRANSIENT (depending on whether or not the server is running at the time the request is sent).
+Once the POA for a transient reference is destroyed, the reference becomes permanently non-functional and client requests on such a reference raise either OBJECT_NOT_EXIST OF TRANSIENT (depending on whether or not the server is running at the time the request is sent).
 Transient references remain non-functional even if you restart the server and re-create a transient POA with the same name as was used previously.
 Transient POAs almost always use the SYSTEM_ID policy as a matter of convenience (although the combination of TRANSIENT and USER_ID is legal).